Covid-19 coronavirus Delta outbreak: Māori Party launches petition against more MIQ in Rotorua - NZ Herald

 Covid-19 Response minister Chris Hipkins and the Ministry of Business, Innovation and Employment have confirmed the development of new MIQ facilities were being considered, including in Rotorua, despite opposition from the community.

-- Covid 19 coronavirus Delta outbreak: New locations of interest, but total number declines - NZ ...

-- Covid 19 coronavirus Delta outbreak: Dr Richard Webby: 'We'll all catch Covid-19 eventually' - ...

-However, Māori party co-leader Rawiri Waititi said it was inappropriate that the city was being considered, when the Lakes DHB had made it clear another facility in the city would put too much pressure on the healthcare sector.
+However, Māori Party co-leader Rawiri Waititi said it was inappropriate that the city was being considered, when the Lakes DHB had made it clear another facility in Rotorua would put too much pressure on the healthcare sector.

 Waititi feared a new facility would stretch healthcare staff and resources, and would mean Rotorua locals missed out on good healthcare.